Here's How Your Trade Ault Alliance Inc. (AULT) Aggressively Right Now

 AULT’s Market Performance

-AULT stocks went down by -7.14% for the week, with a monthly jump of 24.85% and a quarterly performance of -26.47%, while its annual performance rate touched -85.34%.
-The volatility ratio for the week stands at 11.90% while the volatility levels for the past 30 days are set at 12.88% for Ault Alliance Inc. The simple moving average for the period of the last 20 days is -3.87% for AULT stocks with a simple moving average of -50.18% for the last 200 days.
+AULT stocks went up by 14.24% for the week, with a monthly jump of 11.37% and a quarterly performance of -13.94%, while its annual performance rate touched -85.36%.
+The volatility ratio for the week stands at 7.43% while the volatility levels for the past 30 days are set at 10.41% for Ault Alliance Inc. The simple moving average for the period of the last 20 days is 5.26% for AULT stocks with a simple moving average of -41.91% for the last 200 days.

-During the last 5 trading sessions, AULT fell by -7.14%, which changed the moving average for the period of 200-days by -78.07% in comparison to the 20-day moving average, which settled at $0.1330.
-In addition, Ault Alliance Inc. saw 2.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AULT rose by +14.24%, which changed the moving average for the period of 200-days by -79.92% in comparison to the 20-day moving average, which settled at $0.1355.
+In addition, Ault Alliance Inc. saw 15.92% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading